 Damian loves the snowplow train in one of his (735 or so) books, so that was cool.
 He touched it.
 We got our tickets at the authentic 1892 station for the cheap seats and joined about 100 retirees on the train.
 They, however, were sitting in the nice cars while we were stuck in the last, most spartan car.
 CTMQ keeps it real.

 The train left right on time (obviously not an Amtrak service) and we were transported back in time.
 The clack-clack-clack of the tracks beneath us, no more than at a 20 mph clip.
 We were urged to keep our body parts inside the train at all times and then were regaled with various historic aspects of the train and the surrounding area.

 Along the way we learned a few CTMQ-worthy facts: Seldon Island is the longest island anywhere in the Connecticut River which starts up near Canada somewhere in northern New Hampshire.
 Oooh.
-The Chester-Hadlyme ferry we passed is the second oldest continuously operating ferry in Connecticut.
+The Chester-Hadlyme Ferry we passed is the second oldest continuously operating ferry in Connecticut.
 Aaah.
-(The excitement of that is only diminished by the fact that the oldest one is up the river – the Glastonbury-Rocky Hill ferry – CTMQ visits here and here.)
+The excitement of that is only diminished by the fact that the oldest one in the country is up the river – the Glastonbury-Rocky Hill Ferry.

-We also caught site of Gillette Castle, a definite CTMQ future visit (We did, here).
+We also caught site of Gillette Castle, which is… interesting.
 There were also some marshes and inlets and Pratt Cove.
 And some swans.
-The train has been in a bunch of movies, tv shows, and on the cover of one Stephen King book.
+The Valley Railroad and train has been in a bunch of movies, tv shows, and on the cover of one Stephen King book.